nytimes/three-loader-3dtiles/docs/three-loader-3dtiles.loaderoptions.maximumscreenspaceerror.md

 ## LoaderOptions.maximumScreenSpaceError property

-determines the distance from tiles in which they are refined, depending on their geometrical size. increase the value to load lower lod tiles from the same view distance (increases performnace) - default: `16`<!-- -->.
+determines the distance from tiles in which they are refined, depending on their geometrical size. increase the value to load lower lod tiles from the same view distance (increases performnace) - Default: `16`<!-- -->.

-<b>Signature:</b>
+**Signature:**

 ```typescript
 maximumScreenSpaceError?: number;